scientific-python/specs/meta-spec-0002.md

 These Core Projects play a special role in the SPEC process.
 Each Core Project monitors proposed SPECs and often members of their community engage in the SPEC design and discussion process.
-Moreover, Core Projects may appear in the `adopted-by` field of a SPEC header.
+Moreover, Core Projects may appear in the `endorsed-by` field of a SPEC header.
 Having a Core project adopt a SPEC signals to the community that the SPEC has been vetted by a mature project with a healthy developer review process in-place.
-It also allows more specialized projects to easily see whether the Core Projects they depend on have adopted a given SPEC.
+It also allows more specialized projects to easily see whether the Core Projects they depend on have endorse a given SPEC.

 Since SPECs can be proposed by anyone including members of new or more specialized projects, having Core Projects consider these proposals